 We also believe that the Bayesian approach we have taken has some attractive properties with respect to building a body of knowledge.
 Included in our dataset is the complete posterior sample from our Bayesian model, in the hope that others might use it to derive priors in future work.
 In this way, the Bayesian framework offers an easy way to build knowledge across studies, one that is perhaps more amenable to the publishing incentives of a field centered around conference publications and which has fewer incentives to conduct traditional meta-analyses.
 This also allows others to use our model results to calculate their own rankings in domains with some known distribution of values of r (as in Section 6.3), or to use the model to drive automated visualization selection depending on a known r.

+Implications for design